mattbierner/khepri/README.md

     let a = 3, b = 5 in a + b;
     let a = 3 in let b = 5 in a + b;

-    // Using a existing binding.
+    // Using an existing binding.
     let a = 3, b = a + 10 in a + b;
     let a = 3 in let b = a + 10 in a + b;